octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ## Migrating the raffle contract

 The contract can be migrated onto the private network.
-More details can be found about the Truffle tool in the Dapp section (link to chapter).
+More details can be found about the _Truffle_ tool in the Dapp section (link to chapter).

-First, the private network should be defined in the _truffle-config.js_ file.
+First, the private network has to be defined in the _truffle-config.js_ file.
-A development subsection should be found under the networks section:
+A `development` subsection should be found under the `networks` section:
 ```json
     development: {
       host: "http://localhost",